ULHPC/ulhpc-docs/docs/slurm/accounts.md

 You may use more classically the [`sacctmgr show [...]`](https://slurm.schedmd.com/sacctmgr.html) command:

 - User information: `sacctmgr show user where name=<login> [withassoc]` (use the `withassoc` attribute to list all associations).
-- Default account:  `sacctmgr show user where name="<login>" format=DefaultAccount -P -n`
+- Default account:  `sacctmgr show user where name="<login>" format=DefaultAccount --parsable2 --noheader`
-- Get the parent account: `sacctmgr show account where name=ulhpc format=Org -n -P`
+- Get the parent account: `sacctmgr show account where name=ulhpc format=Org --parsable2 --noheader`

 To get the current association _tree_: add `withsubaccounts` to see ALL sub accounts